NVIDIA/spark-rapids/docs/get-started/getting-started-gcp.md

     --subnet=default
 ```

+There are no initiailization actions that need to be configured because NVIDIA drivers and Spark RAPIDS resources are already installed in the custom image.
 The new cluster should be up and running within 3-4 minutes!

 ### Create a Dataproc Cluster using MIG with A100's
-* One 16-core master node and 5 12-core worker nodes
+* 1x 16-core master node and 5 12-core worker nodes
-* 1 NVIDIA A100 for each worker node, split into 2 MIG instances using
+* 1x NVIDIA A100 for each worker node, split into 2 MIG instances using
 [instance profile 3g.20gb](https://docs.nvidia.com/datacenter/tesla/mig-user-guide/#a100-profiles).

 ```bash